Children who have witnessed domestic violence or who have been abused often experience complex and long-lasting effects.

 Survivors with disabilities

-Our office and shelter are fully accessible to people with disabilities.
+Our office is fully accessible to people with disabilities.
 Our counselor/advocates can help with medical and disability-related concerns.

 Immigrants and refugees are welcome here.
 We will not ask for any documents.
 We will keep your story confidential.
 We can provide services in many languages.
 We're here to help.